-Include Sneezing, itchy eyes, running nose, cough, shortness of breath
+Do you experience sneezing, itchy eyes, running nose, cough, shortness of breath?

 Call today for Allergy Specialist Appointment

-Weekly immunotherapy is available in Kennewick, Umatilla, and Pendleton.
+Allergy treatment is available in Kennewick, Umatilla, Pendleton, and La Grande.
 As a team we provide all levels of immunotherapy to ensure the best possible outcome.

 - Seasonal Allergy